 The village of West Lulworth

 This is the prettiest village I visited in Dorset.
+There are so many pretty villages in Dorset it is hard to choose where to go first!
 It is in the Purbeck area and is home to Lulworth Castle.
 What I loved the most were the thatched roof cottages.
 It is a very instagrammable little village.
 It is also right by Lulworth Cove, one of the most beautiful beaches here.
 Lulworth cove is great for a day trip in summer, or a nice walk in winter.
 Another beach that you wouldn’t belive is in the UK, the water is beautiful!

 Want to stay here?
 Head here for prices and availability